timsawtell/TheNetwork/README.md

     let task = TSNWManager.downloadFromFullURL("http://ipv4.download.thinkbroadband.com/5MB.zip", destinationPathString: destinationPath, successBlock: successBlock, errorBlock: errorBlock, progressBlock: progressBlock)

 ## Upload

+Note: the progressBlock is explicitly executed on the main thread.
+You don't need to dispatch_async to get the main queue in the progressBlock

     let successBlock: TSNWSuccessBlock = { (resultObject, request, response) -> Void in NSLog("\(resultObject)") // resultObject will be whatever the server responded with when the upload finished.